kaharez/sop/vol1/volume-i-12-xii-expanded-section-the-royal-court.md

 - Master of the Household
 Oversees all Court departments and staff; ensures efficiency and ceremony.

-- Marshal of the Court (optional future role)
+- Marshal of the Court
 Directs ceremonial movements and public events involving the Sovereign.

-- Chaplain to the Court (optional future role) Provides pastoral and moral support as needed; non-denominational due to Kaharagia’s inclusive civic character.
+- Chaplain to the Court
+Provides pastoral and moral support as needed; non-denominational due to Kaharagia’s inclusive civic character.